All About Church Fundraising

 Importance of Advertising

 Finally, do not forget the importance of advertising.
 Even if you are simply posting fliers on light poles, make sure to use appropriately-worded fliers on the appropriately-placed light poles.
 Remember who you are wanting to attend.
 Your congregation already knows the date and time, so focus on areas that will attract new attendees—and, possibly, new church members.
-In some cases, a fundraiser might be the perfect opportunity to start a website for the church.
-This could even be a way to get the younger, more tech-savvy members of the congregation into the event-planning process.
+In some cases, a fundraiser might be the perfect opportunity to start a church website.
+Church websites can even be a way to get the younger, more tech-savvy members of the congregation into the event-planning process.